Sorry, you need to enable JavaScript to visit this website.

 DHS in partnership with selected public high schools is piloting a new way to quickly address truancy and provide supportive services for students and families without court involvement.

-Counselors can refer students to DHS who have 15 full-day absences from school.
+Counselors can refer students to DHS who have 15 full-day unexcused absences from school for high school students or 10 full-day unexcused absences for middle school.
 DHS will contact families, inform them of the number of absences, identify attendance barriers, and offer resources and supports.

-DHS prepared two reports during the first year of the Truancy Reduction Pilot Program.
+On May 4, 2026, DHS issued a mid-year report for the second year of the Truancy Reduction Pilot Program.

-If you are a school counselor at Anacostia, Eastern, KIPP DC Legacy, H.D.
-Woodson, or Kramer Middle School, please click here to make a referral.
+If you are a school counselor at Anacostia, Eastern, KIPP Legacy, H.D.
+Woodson, Kramer Middle School, KIPP College Prep, Cardozo, Dunbar, Cesar Chavez, or Friendship Tech, please click here to make a referral.